Parents Want to Know...

 What does tuition cover?

-My son will be flying in from California.
+My son will be flying in from out of state.
 How do we get him to Cheley?

-Cheley counselors and staff supervisors, dressed in red shirts and blue kerchiefs and carrying two-way radios, converge on Denver International Airport to meet and welcome campers on arrival day.
-They help campers collect and load their gear into air-conditioned chartered buses for the two-hour ride to camp.
+Cheley counselors and staff supervisors, dressed in red shirts and blue kerchiefs, converge on Denver International Airport to meet and welcome campers on arrival day.
+They help campers collect and load their gear into comfortable transportation for the two-hour ride to camp.

 Will there be other kids who are new to camp?

 Cheley welcomes campers from all over the world.
+We normally have campers from over 40 states and 10 foreign countries.
 Each year we have new campers join us in each unit.
 Making friends is a focus at Cheley, so being new is just another excuse to make a new friend.

 What's the weather like?